-Apple offers a feature called Dynamic Desktop in Mojave.
+Apple also offers a feature called Dynamic Desktop that perfectly accompanies Auto mode.
 With this setting the backdrop to your screen will change throughout the day, so as the sun goes down, your wallpaper will get darker.

 How to get Dark Mode in Safari

-While normal webpages in Safari aren't going to appear darker in Dark Mode - after all the web designer has dictated how they will appear, and if the page's background is white then it will remain white.
+The Safari interface itself uses the new Dark Mode once it's enabled on macOS, but normal web pages aren't going to appear darker when using it - after all, the web designer has dictated how they will appear, and if the page's background is white then it will remain white.
 However, there is a way you can view web pages in Safari in a Dark Mode.

-Turn on Reader mode by clicking on the stack of lines beside the URL.
+Turn on Reader mode by clicking the stack of lines to the left of the URL.

-Once in Reader mode you will view a dark web page without ads and other distractions.
+Once in Reader mode you will view a dark web page without adverts and other distractions.

-(It's also possible to get a dark mode in Chrome if you use that browser, more details here.)
+(It's also possible to get a dark mode in Chrome if you use that browser.)

 How to get Dark Mode in Pages